An Election at the Edge of a Precipice

 Imagine a candidate for president that promoted policies up and down that aligned perfectly with my preferences.
 Maybe this candidate even proposes that software devs get to cut to the beginning of the line in theme parks and restaurants, offers to subsidize Major League Soccer so each team gets an ongoing $10 million to recruit more of the world’s best talent.

 But then this candidate brags about grabbing women’s pussies.
 Or instead, has a history of scamming small-time contractors.
 Or is found in court to have raped a woman.
 Or mocks a disabled reporter.
-Or incites a mob to attack the nation’s capital.
-Or sleeps with a pornography actress when his wife just had a baby and commits a felony to pay her off.
-Or, any number of literally hundreds of atrocities that he’s committed, each of which individually should be uncategorically disqualifying for anyone.
+Or incites a mob to attack the nation’s capital because they falsely claim the election was stolen.
+Or sleeps with a pornography actress when their wife just had a baby and commits a felony to pay her off with campaign money.
+Or, any number of literally hundreds of atrocities that this candidate commits, each of which individually should be uncategorically disqualifying for anyone.

 I would unquestionably reject this candidate immediately.
 And I feel strongly that everyone else should as well.
 I don’t care if you think their policies might be good.
 And it’s not really a policy discussion we’re having here anyway.

-For example, I’m fine discussing immigration policy with someone who thinks we need tighter border security, or that we should limit how many immigrants we let in, or how we should distribute refugees, etc. I probably disagree deeply with them, but I can still respect their view, so long as it’s thoughtfully considered and rooted in facts.
+For example, I’m fine discussing immigration policy with someone who thinks we need tighter border security, or that we should limit how many immigrants we let in, or how we should distribute refugees, etc. I probably disagree deeply with them, but I can still respect their view, so long as it’s thoughtfully considered, respectful of others, and rooted in facts.

 Today’s political landscape, however, is not like that.
 At the very least, most of the present-day Republican candidate’s rhetoric winks at, laughs at, or tolerates racism.
 In many cases, his campaign overtly embraces it.